 And there’s no shortage of amazing eateries.
 My casual favorite was Puesto, a scrumptious Mexican place featuring filet mignon and lobster tacos.
-You can also dine at two La Jolla staples, NINE-TEN Restaurant and Bar or George's at the Cove.
+You can also dine at two La Jolla staples, NINE-TEN or the Marine Room.

 Here are some hiking options:

 - Ryan Mountain – a steep 3 mile hike offering some incredible views

 - Wall Street Mill – an easy 2.8 mile hike that leads to an old mill

 - Split Rock Loop – a quiet 2 mile hike with lots of neat rock formations

 - Barker Dam Trail – a 1.1 mile loop offering a chance to see rabbits, bighorn sheep, and birds